 - Day 1

 - (Shakedown and Polar Training Plus) Arrive in Ely or Longyearbyen.
 A PolarExplorers guide will check your kit to ensure you have everything you need.
-Over a hearty dinner you'll have an opportunity to meet the other members of the Shakedown training and discuss the upcoming days.
+Over a hearty dinner you'll have an opportunity to meet the other members of the training and discuss the upcoming days.
 After dinner your PolarExplorers guide will review his or her own personal kit and explain the use, maintenance, modifications and packing technique for each item.

 - Day 2-4

 - (Shakedown and Polar Training Plus) After breakfast we'll hit the trail!
-For two days and nights you'll experience what its like to survive (and thrive!) in extremely cold temperatures.
+For three days and two nights you'll experience what its like to survive (and thrive!) in extremely cold temperatures.
 We'll have a combination of formal and impromptu classes that cover a variety of topics ranging from packing a sled, to managing your temperature, to selecting the best tent site and making camp.
 On our final night we'll make our way back to our lodge for hot showers and a review of the skills you've learned.
 For our USA-based trainings our final night includes the opportunity to ski into a hole cut into the ice.
 This exercise gives you critical experience in dealing with cold water submerging (an unlikely, but possible occurrence on a North Pole expedition).

 - Day 5

-- Before individuals depart for their respective homes, they will have an individual review with their PolarExplorers guide.
+- (Shakedown) Before individuals depart for their respective homes, they will have an individual review with their PolarExplorers guide.
 Our guides will help you create a solid plan so that you arrive for your expedition as prepared as possible.
 (Polar Training Plus) This day kicks off the next phase of your training with classes ranging from navigation to nutrition/menu planning to emergency preparedness.
 We stay in the lodge tonight so we can work well into the evening.

 Polar Training Equipment List